The Oath of Kärnan: Soundtrack

 The symphonic soundtrack Der Sound des KÄRNAN for the roller coaster was produced by IMAscore and recorded in Hungary with the Budapest Symphony Orchestra and Choir.
 63 musicians and 40 choir singers were deployed here.
 The texts of the individual songs are sung in German and refer to the background story of Kärnan around King Eric of Denmark.
 The Kärnan's soundtrack is the first IMAscore soundtrack to be sung with a live choir.
 The recordings in Budapest took two days, the entire production, from conception to completion, took around a year.

 Parts of the soundtrack can be heard in the documentation shown in the waiting area, as well as in the greater part of the waiting area and in indoor parts during the journey.
 The CD with a playing time of 35:12 minutes can be purchased in Hansa-Park and in the IMAscore online shop.
 On January 1, 2020, IMAscore published a video of the recordings in Budapest on YouTube.

 Reactions

 Awards

 The Kärnan was awarded with the FKF Award 2015.

 Critics

 Kärnan has received mostly positive reviews, with coaster enthusiasts praising its layout and elements, along with the theming.

 Thanks to the attraction, Hansa-Park was able to increase its visitor numbers by over 100,000 visitors to around 1.4 million visitors, and has kept this number ever since.

-Many praised the attraction for the backward freefall and described it as a suitable addition to the park.
+Many praised the attraction for the backward free fall and described it as a suitable addition to the park.

-Some visitors criticize the long waiting time, which can be attributed to the low capacity due to the backward freefall.
+Some visitors criticize the long waiting time, which can be attributed to the low capacity due to the backward free fall.
 The driving experience is also sometimes criticized, according to visitor reports, the driving characteristics of the roller coaster have changed negatively over the years.